These are general guidelines for Stud Book requirements and procedures.

-A mare must be registered as a broodmare in the Stud Book so that her foals are eligible for racing or breeding thoroughbreds.
+A mare must be registered as a broodmare in the Stud Book so that her foals are eligible for racing or breeding.

-It is the responsibility of the owner to register a mare as a broodmare after she is covered for the first time (by completing an initial entry form) and to maintain her registration in the Stud Book until she is retired from breeding or is sold or leased out.
-A mare return must be lodged every season even if the mare does not produce a live foal or isn’t covered.
-The return can be done online (email email@example.com to register for this), over the phone or by completing a form.
+Owners are responsible for registering their mare as a broodmare after she is covered for the first time (by completing an initial entry form) and maintaining her registration in the Stud Book until she is retired from breeding or is sold or leased out.
+Owners must lodge a mare return every season even if the mare does not produce a live foal or isn’t covered.
+The return can be done online by emailing firstname.lastname@example.org or over the phone.

-Returns are due by 28 February of each year.
-Fees are:
+Mare returns are due by 28 February of each year.
+The following fees apply:

-- A penalty of $100.00 per season per mare is charged for late lodgement
+- A penalty of $120.00 per season per mare for late lodgement

 A return will not be accepted unless it is completed correctly and all fees paid.

-A return is the first part of foal registration – the second part is branding/microchipping and parentage verification.
-Both stages must be completed before the foal is eligible for registration.
+A return is the first part of foal registration.
+The second part is branding/microchipping and parentage verification.
+You must complete both stages before the foal is eligible for registration.

-Ownership of breeding stock is bound by the criteria for ownership set out in the Rules of Racing.
+The criteria for ownership of breeding stock are set out in the Rules of Racing.

-If a mare is purchased or leased for breeding, the change of ownership or lease form must be lodged with the Stud Book within 7 days of the transfer.
+If a mare is purchased or leased for breeding, the SR20 Change of ownership or SR3 Lease for stud purpose forms must be lodged with the Stud Book within 7 days of the transfer.
 A mare will not appear on your return if you are not the NZTR registered owner.
-A delay in lodging the return will lead to a late penalty being charged.

-A stallion must be annually registered for his foals to be eligible for entry in the Stud Book.
-The fee for this is $70.00.
+A stallion must be registered annually for his foals to be eligible for entry in the Stud Book.
+The fee for this is $75.00.

 Every foal must be branded, microchipped, and parentage tested by 31 July of the season in which it was born.

 A veterinarian will brand, microchip and take a mane hair sample for DNA testing.
-The veterinarian will also complete a Brand Identification Certificate at the time of branding and send a copy of this to NZTR for our records.
+The veterinarian will also complete a Brand Identification Certificate at the time of branding and send a copy of this to NZTR.

-- NZ-based broodmare returning in the same season she left
+- A NZ-based broodmare returning in the same season she left

 - Foals arriving at foot with their dam